 You want the greeting to be natural, which also makes it easier to sound pleasant consistently.
 The key elements of a telephone greeting are your department or company name, your name, and an offer of assistance, as in these sample business phone greetings.

+State the company or department name so that customers and prospects know they are in the right place.
 Always state your name because it is a sign of authority.
 Stating your name implies that you are accountable.
 It also creates a personal touch.
 Lastly, end your business phone greeting with a question that expresses your desire to serve the caller.
-(See 8 Rules for Good Customer Service.)

 Telephone greetings are a powerful part of doing business.
 To be successful, keep phone greetings simple.
 Practice a ritual to be pleasant.
 Remain unscripted.
 Be brief.